Hooters and Habaneras

 We really thought Havana would be a cheap destination to visit and maybe if we spent our time elsewhere in Cuba other than Havana it may have been.
 Overall the only negative point really is the constant harassment for money was in line with what we had experienced on most of the Caribbean islands we had visited.

 We travelled in November which was the end of the rainy seasons and on our first few days it did rain heavily, but the sun soon came out, stayed out and it was very hot.
-You may be wondering How Do I Go?
-But there are many travel transport options to get you to Havana.

 We had a fantastic time in Havana it is one of the most interesting destinations we have ever been too.
 If you get the chance to visit, we would recommend that you go and actually stay in Old Havana.
 It is a vibrant city full of music and charm and we don’t think you will be disappointed.